iredmail/mlmmjadmin/README.md

 # Mlmmj Admin

-## Summary
+mlmmj-admin is RESTful API server used to manage mlmmj (mailing list manager).

-This program runs as as WSGI server, offers:
+Check `docs/` directory for more detailed documents.

-* [Work In Progress] RESTful API interface for managing mlmmj mailing list accounts
+* [90% DONE] RESTful API interface for managing mlmmj mailing list accounts
 * [Not started] web interface to allow moderators and end users to manage their own subscriptions.